He has everything you want in a barrister

 • Volumatic Ltd v Idea for Life Ltd [2019] EWHC 2273 (IPEC): Simon acted for a business in a commercial dispute concerning whether or not its arrangements gave rise to contractually binding obligations.

-• Fortwell Finance Limited v Halstead [2018] EWCA Civ 676: decision of the Court of Appeal rejecting the borrower’s attempt to set aside a consent order on the grounds that the entry into the consent order constituted the regulated activity of administering a regulated mortgage contract within the meaning of Article 61(2) of the Financial Services and Markets Act 2000 (Regulated Activities) Order 2001.
+• Fortwell Finance Limited v Halstead [2018] EWCA Civ 676: Simon acted for a lender in the Court of Appeal successfully resisting a borrower’s attempt to set aside a consent order on the grounds that the entry into the consent order constituted the regulated activity of administering a regulated mortgage contract within the meaning of Article 61(2) of the Financial Services and Markets Act 2000 (Regulated Activities) Order 2001.
+This is the only reported decision on the meaning of this provision.

-• Nationwide Debt Consultants Ltd v Financial Conduct Authority [2017] UKUT 0142 TCC: decision of the Upper Tribunal refusing to suspend the effect of termination of a debt management company’s interim permission under the Consumer Credit transitional provisions regime in FSMA 2000.
+• Nationwide Debt Consultants Ltd v Financial Conduct Authority [2017] UKUT 0142 TCC: Simon acted for the applicant before the Upper Tribunal seeking to suspend the effect of termination of a debt management company’s interim permission under the Consumer Credit transitional provisions regime in FSMA 2000.

-• The Secretary of State for Business Innovation and Skills v PLT Anti-Marketing Ltd [2015] EWCA Civ 76: decision of the Court of Appeal giving guidance on the meaning of ‘material information’ for the purpose of Regulation 6 of the Consumer Protection from Unfair Trading Regulations 2008.
+• The Secretary of State for Business Innovation and Skills v PLT Anti-Marketing Ltd [2015] EWCA Civ 76: Simon acted for the Appellant in the Court of Appeal in a decision that addressed the meaning of ‘material information’ for the purpose of Regulation 6 of the Consumer Protection from Unfair Trading Regulations 2008.

-• In the matter of London Scottish Finance Ltd (in Administration) v Craig and others [2013] EWHC 4047 (Ch): an application for directions in the administration of London Scottish Finance Ltd which considered the extent to which money paid under an unenforceable consumer credit agreement is recoverable by a debtor.
+• In the matter of London Scottish Finance Ltd (in Administration) v Craig and others [2013] EWHC 4047 (Ch): Simon acted for the administrators of a lender in an application for directions in the administration which considered the extent to which money paid under an unenforceable consumer credit agreement is recoverable by a debtor.

-• The Secretary of State for Business Innovation and Skills v PLT Anti-Marketing Limited [2013] EWHC 3626 (Ch): An application in a winding up petition that considered the scope of Regulation 6 of the Consumer Protection from Unfair Trading Regulations 2008.
+• The Secretary of State for Business Innovation and Skills v PLT Anti-Marketing Limited [2013] EWHC 3626 (Ch): Simon acted for a company in an application in a winding up petition that considered the scope of Regulation 6 of the Consumer Protection from Unfair Trading Regulations

-• European Environmental Controls Limited v Office of Fair Trading UKFTT (GRC) CCA/2009/0002: Appeal from a decision of the Office of Fair Trading to take away the consumer credit licence of a credit broker with a turnover in excess of £10m per annum.
+• European Environmental Controls Limited v Office of Fair Trading UKFTT (GRC) CCA/2009/0002: Simon acted for the Appellant in appeal from a decision of the Office of Fair Trading to take away the consumer credit licence of a credit broker with a turnover in excess of £10m per annum.

-• Garside v Black Horse Ltd [2010] EWHC 190 (QB): A case about a breach of an implied term in a contract for the purchase of a sports car.
-Considered the time to assess damages as between a motor dealer and a finance company where there has been a breach of the implied term as to satisfactory quality in the sale contract between the motor dealer and the finance company.
+• Garside v Black Horse Ltd [2010] EWHC 190 (QB): Simon acted for a motor dealership in a case about a breach of an implied term in a contract for the purchase of a sports car.
+The case considered the time to assess damages as between a motor dealer and a finance company where there has been a breach of the implied term as to satisfactory quality in the sale contract between the motor dealer and the finance company.

-• Sodha v Office of Fair Trading CCA/2008/0005: Appeal from a decision to revoke a credit broker’s consumer credit licence.
-Gave guidance on the appropriate approach to costs in the Consumer Credit Appeals Tribunal.
+• Sodha v Office of Fair Trading CCA/2008/0005: Simon acted for the Appellant in an appeal from a decision to revoke a credit broker’s consumer credit licence.
+The case gave guidance on the appropriate approach to costs in the Consumer Credit Appeals Tribunal.

 • Publications